VrdrKv/MATB/README.md

 IEEE SMC 'Systems, Man and Cybernetics' 2019, Bari

 TODO
 GLOBAL MATB Variable
 PERFORMANCE SCRIPT harmonize
 Outlet and FileID in MATB_DATA
 Unclosable window.
-Use delte instead of close in script Create CONFIG file with all parameters - Config GUI
+Use delte instead of close in script
+Create CONFIG file with all parameters - Config GUI
 - For N_Scenario and Duration
 - For random event generator
 - Resolution
 Send real event in LOG not VECTOR
 Modify Tutorial GLOBAL

+Config
+Jostick Buttons